coleifer/peewee/docs/peewee/api.rst

     :param predicate: Predicate for CASE query (optional).
     :param expression_tuples: One or more cases to evaluate.
     :param default: Default value (optional).
-    :returns: Representation of CASE statement.
+    :return: Representation of CASE statement.

     Examples::